Our Advocates influence the direction of Girlguiding's advocacy and shape our research

 'Being an Advocate for Girlguiding is something I am so proud of, because I am finally able to be the change I want to see in the world.
 So many issues faced by girls today are because they don't have a platform to speak up on, so I'm proud that I can say that I am tackling this problem by helping as many girls and young women speak up and speak out as I can.'

-Sophie cares about: Equal representation of women in politics and ending media sexism
+Sophie cares about: Mental health and getting more women in politics

-Susie cares about: Mental health and sexual harassment
+Sophie cares about: Creating equality in the workplace and challenging sexual harassment